import sympy as sp

 Part b: Eigenvectors corresponding to distinct eigenvalues are orthogonal.

-If the eigenvalues are distinct, then the eigenvectors are orthogonal by part (b).
+If the eigenvalues are distinct, then the eigenvectors are automaticallyorthogonal by part (b).

-If the eigenvalues are repeated, then we can use the Gram-Schmidt process to orthogonalize the eigenvectors.
+If the eigenvalues are repeated, the eigenvectors may not initially be orthogonal.
+But we can use the Gram-Schmidt process to orthogonalize them.
+We will end up with a set of orthogonal eigenvectors.

 Example: